 Finning International Inc.

-L. Scott Thomson created and rolled out enhanced global training at Finning to reinforce respectful workforce practices and how to identify unconscious bias.
-He successfully collaborated with Finning’s Board to commit to and increase female representation to greater than 30%.
-He implemented changes to Finning’s hiring practices to reduce systemic bias in attracting and promoting females.
-L. Scott Thomson eliminated gender differences in compensation across Finning, globally.
+As President and CEO of Finning International, Scott collaborated with Finning's Board to commit to and increase female representation to greater than 30%.
+He created and rolled out global training to reinforce respectful workforce practices and how to identify unconscious bias.
+Scott not only implemented changes to Finning's hiring practices to reduce systemic bias in attracting and promoting females but also eliminated gender differences in compensation across Finning, globally.

 Indigenous Initiatives & Partnerships